AnimusUNO/.github/profile/README.md

 Ready to begin your journey with Animus?
 Follow these steps to get started:

 ### 1. Core Installation
-**Start with the installer.** Get the foundational Animus framework up and running by following the installation guide in our [main repository](https://github.com/AnimusUNO/animus).
+**Start with the installer.** Get the foundational Animus framework up and running by following the installation guide in our [installer repository](https://github.com/AnimusUNO/installer).

 ### 2. Advanced Functionality
 **Adding advanced functionality to your installation?** Install the **SMCP** (Sanctum Model Context Protocol) to enable your agents to use advanced tools and integrations.
 Learn more at the [SMCP repository](https://github.com/AnimusUNO/smcp).